 On your assigned exam day, confirm the exact time and location of your exam by referring to the registration confirmation email you received upon payment.

 Your preparation for exam day will vary, depending on your type of exam location.
 Regardless of your exam location, you must follow the exam conduct policies described below.
+For guidance on what to expect from the registration process and testing environment, view this Testing Tips and How-To Guide.

 On-site Pearson Vue Testing Center